 When applying policies, the intents attached to the implementation are added to the intents attached to the using component.
-For both intents and policySets the explicitly listed policySets, the list associated within the component can override intents and policySets from the componentType.
+For the explicitly listed policySets, the list in the component can override policySets from the componentType.

-1472 Some implementation intents are targeted at <binding/> elements rather than at <implementation/>

-1474 implementation code rather than the code directly related to the implementation itself.
-Implementation 1475 elements of this kind will have a @constrains attribute pointing to a binding element, with a @intentType
+1484 Some implementation intents are targeted at <binding/> elements rather than at <implementation/> implementation code rather than the code directly related to the implementation itself.
+Implementation elements of this kind will have a @constrains attribute pointing to a binding element, with a @intentType